 A historic resource is defined to include a building, structure, vessel, or other real property that is either:

-- Listed or eligible for listing on the State Register of Historic Places; or - Determined by the local Historic Commission to be significant in the history, archeology, architecture, or culture of the city or town.
+- Listed on the State Register of Historic Places; or - Determined by the local Historic Commission to be significant in the history, archeology, architecture, or culture of the city or town.

 Why use CPA funds for Historic Preservation?